 The "Manhattan of Tuscany", as it's oddly referred to because of its numerous towers, is in the Val d'Elsa area and it's very popular among the tourists who pass through Tuscany, even for a short period of time.
 San Gimignano really does have a lot to offer, not only regarding its striking architecture, but also in the art that's hidden inside its churches.
 It also has a good contemporary art gallery and installations of contemporary sculptures by important international artists placed around town.

 The photo above is sufficient to show you how unique Monteriggioni is.
 As you enter one of its gates you'll se a tiny walled town, so small you can see the opposite borders straight through it.
 It's possible to walk along the walls (which are 2 meters wide) and get a great view of the countryside, and the whole way around will take no more than half an hour.
 A simple medieval church (much restored) is at the center of town in the piazza with a picturesque well out front.
 While it doesn't seem important now, this fortified castle town is a stop on the Via Francigena that runs through this area.

-Certaldo, Boccaccio's native town, would be pretty upset to be included in a "Siena itinerary" since it's actually part of the province of Florence.
-It's on the border between the territories of Florence and Siena and it's spitting distance from San Gimignano, so I couldn't help but recommend it to you if you're going to be in the area.
+Certaldo, Boccaccio's native town, is on the border between the territories of Florence and Siena and it's very close to San Gimignano, so I couldn't help but recommend it to you if you're going to visit the area.
 Certaldo is mentioned in Bocaccio's Decameron as a small and prosperous town with some really great onions, which pretty much describes it still today.
-This, like Monteriggioni, is a great place to step back in history.
-It hasn't sold out to tourists at all.
+Just like Monteriggioni, this is a great place to step back in history.
 Being quite small, you won't need more than half a day to explore it.
-Read aboutwhat to see in Certaldo here.